A Clean Break and Almeida Theatre Production

 The play is part of The Keyworkers Cycle, a series of nine short plays celebrating the humour, the hope and the stories of those who keep our daily lives running.
 The cycle features nine short plays divided into three parts, telling the stories of teachers, delivery drivers, midwives and more.

 More Than We Can Bear is in part 3 of the cycle and also includes the opportunity to see Next Please!: The Supermarket Workers’ Play and Stand Clear: The TFL Workers’ Play.

 All performances of More Than We Can Bear will be BSL interpreted, performances on 12 March will also be captioned and audio described.

-The Keyworkers Cycle is running from 9 - 12 March 2022 and is presented in partnership with The Almeida Theatre, All Change, Clean Break and Graeae.
+The Keyworkers Cycle ran from 9 - 12 March 2022 and is presented in partnership with The Almeida Theatre, All Change, Clean Break and Graeae.

 Eno Mfon is a playwright, screenwriter and performer.
 Her writing is political, unwaveringly honest, and resolutely human.
 Following the success of her one-woman show Check the Label, which she wrote and performed at the Bristol Old Vic, Eno recently adapted and directed the play for television as part of Channel 4's Random Acts.
 Her second play Shipped, which was supported by Theatre West and directed by Jesse Jones, hit the stage in Bristol for ten nights.
 She has also worked with Talawa theatre company as a writer and performer on their Talawa Firsts programme.
 Eno was part of the BBC Writersroom 2018, and is currently under commission at BBC Radio 4.